szatmary/PlotFS/README.md

 Q. What happens when/if chia releases plot compression?

-A. You can compress a plot, the delete and add it back via the cli..
-To minimize fragmentations its best to do this in a spacific order.
+A. You can compress a plot, then delete and add it back via the cli..
+To minimize fragmentation its best to do this in a spacific order.
 I will document more if/when plot compression is available.

 Q. I lost my config file!
 Can you release the recovery tool?